Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 Revenue Model: What Operators Actually Charge

-Critical utilization benchmarks: Industry operators can expect 1.8 to 5 rides per scooter per day for scooter sharing services, with the higher end requiring optimal deployment and demand conditions.
-Most new operators realistically achieve 2-3 rides per day initially.
+Critical utilization benchmarks: Industry operators typically see 1.8 to 5 rides per scooter per day, with the higher end requiring optimal deployment and demand conditions.
+Most new operators realistically achieve 2-3 rides per day in their first six months.

 Revenue calculation for a 200-scooter fleet at 3 rides/day: